pushparajanrahul/AI-Enhanced-Rover/README.md

 ```

-Now move push the results into Edge Impulse and generate the export to load into the CAM32 module.
+Now move push the results into Edge Impulse and generate the export to load into the ArduinoNano module.

 ## Results